 Some of our authors recreate such attempts by reconstructing experiments outlined in historical art technical and chemical sources.
 Indra Kneepkens recounts how she discovered through reconstruction research that sometimes for a recipe to make sense, it should not only be followed to the letter, but also be read between the lines.
 Ruben Verwaal and Marieke Hendriksen use their experiments with two reconstructions of small chemical ovens to reflect on the role of experimental heat in the development of theories on the nature of life in the eighteenth century.
 Working in a similar vein but with culinary recipes, Marissa Nicosia, from Cooking the Archive, examines the problem of heat control in her recipe recreation adventures, outlining the challenges of translating cooking instructions meant for the early modern hearth to the modern gas stove.

 Other authors in the series took our invitation as an opportunity to investigate heat in medical theories across time and place.
 Aileen Das kicks off this series by arguing that heat occupied a central place in ancient Greek, Roman and medieval Islamicate theories about the human body and its care.
 Taking on the smelly problem of perspiration and body odor, Cari Casteel reminds us that this issue is as old as mankind and offers several remedies from Roman authors.
 Catherine Rider, on the other hand, examines notions of heat in fertility remedies in medieval England, noting that, whilst popular, heat-based treatments (to either increase or reduce heat in the body) were not the only kind of fertility aid available to English couples.
 The series concludes with two posts focused on fever and disease.
-Writing on in Late Imperial China, Marta Hanson introduces us to ideas of fever in Chinese medicine.
-Finally, Nukhet Varlik turns our attention to the ambiguities inherent in early modern taxonomies of infection diseases, exploring fever as a symptom and as a disease category.
+Fittingly in this current heatwave, Laurence Totelin offers a post on fever and dog days of summer in antiquity.
+Finally, writing on in Late Imperial China, Marta Hanson introduces us to ideas of fever in Chinese medicine.

 We’ve had a great time editing this series – hope you enjoy reading the posts wherever you are.
 Happy summer and stay cool!